MarxKnowswine/gns3_os10_preloaded/README.md

 # Prerequisites:
 - If Ubuntu is a VM, remember to enable CPU/hardware virtualization
 - GNS3 is quite demanding, usually each image takes 2GB RAM.
 Minimum: 4 vCPUs, 16 GB RAM, 500GB HD

+Missing:
+- upload OS10_GNS3 images on Dropbox or similar